The cards, the people, the memory ...

 The tense reasoning supported in his first thesis collided soon with the theologians of Palermo and he was accused of impiety, of rashness and even of heresy.

-The implacable contrasts that he had in Sicily, the enemies and the overwhelming triumphs of his intelligence had pushed him to abandon for ever the island and move in 1773 in Rome, where lived for over twenty years.
+The conflicts he had in Sicily, the implacable enemies and the priestly hatred that the overwhelming triumphs of his genius had brought upon him pushed him to abandon the island forever and move to Rome in 1773, where he lived for over twenty years.

 He made the journey with the money (12 onzes) that he borrowed from a brontese priest staying in Palermo and in Rome spent a few uneasy months, disheartened and in big poverty.